Kate McKinnon Will Star In The Elizabeth Holmes Hulu Series ‘The Dropout’

 Saturday Night Live star Kate McKinnon will be moonlighting on Hulu in a new, limited series about Elizabeth Holmes, the disgraced founder of the biotech startup, Theranos.
 While McKinnon is best known for her work in comedy, she will star in, and executive produce the story of Holmes’ rise and fall with the company, Theranos, which led to her being charged in a criminal trial currently in progress.

-The Hollywood Reporter says that the show will follow the format of the ABC News podcast of the same name, explaining how Holmes managed to raise “hundreds of millions” to fund a blood testing machine for Theranos, hiding the fact that it never really worked while becoming a hit with the media and numerous power players like Henry Kissinger.
+According to The Hollywood Reporter, the show will follow the format of the ABC News podcast of the same name, explaining how Holmes managed to raise “hundreds of millions” to fund a blood testing machine for Theranos, hiding the fact that it never really worked while becoming a hit with the media and numerous power players like Henry Kissinger.

 Another story about Theranos is being made into a film starring Jennifer Lawrence, to be based on the book, Bad Blood, by John Carreyrou.
 A third project, The Inventor, for HBO, made its debut in March.